-For many people, Duolingo is the first stop to getting around a new language.
-It’s a free app that teaches you new words, how they are pronounced and new sentences – all done in a fun and easy to follow manner.
+For many people, Duolingo is the first step to getting around a new language.
+It’s a free app that teaches you new words, how they are pronounced, and new sentences – all done in a fun and easy-to-follow manner.
 This makes it extremely popular for learning virtually every language.
 Even my mom is using it right now to learn some basic Russian for her second trip to Moscow!

 This is me speaking Russian.
-My level is fine, but I didn’t get there just by Duolingo-ing.
+My level is good, but I didn’t get there just by Duolingo-ing.
 It can be a valuable tool in your arsenal though 😉

 5 Things I like about Duolingo Russian

 If you’re just learning a language and are unsure if you like the language, or want to continue learning Russian for 1-2 years – then you don’t want to pay $500 for an extensive course.
 No, you want a good, structured program that will teach you the basics and give you an overview of the language.
 Even better if it’s for free.
 And that is a good description for Duolingo.

 It’s one of the best ways to quickly get a feeling for Russian.
 Install the app, and do the daily lessons (5 minutes) every day for 2 months.
 After that you will know if 1) learning Russian is something you can do and 2) if learning Russian is something you want to do.
 And this knowledge is priceless.
 And all it took you was about 5-10 hours and exactly $0.